drupaldiversity/event-organizer-packet/manuscript/common-exclusion-pitfalls/diversity-enforcement.md

 Make sure that the people you designate to receive code of conduct reports have been trained to receive them.
 [Sage Sharp of Otter Technology](https://otter.technology/) does a great training.
 Also, have more than one person designated to receive reports, preferably of different genders/backgrounds.
 This way, attendees will be able to choose the person they feel most comfortable with to speak to should the need arise.

-Encourage speakers to include a slide about the code of conduct in their deck.
+Encourage speakers to include a slide about the code of conduct and points of contact in their deck.